 The flowers of this herb contain hypericin, and hyperforin both which are vital compounds that give this herb its mood enhancing reputation.

-This action is increased by the flavenoid glycosides found in this plant and standardised amounts of hypericin and flavenoid glycosides can be found in quality preparations.
+This action is increased by the flavonoid glycosides found in this plant and standardized amounts of hypericin and flavonoid glycosides can be found in quality preparations.

-If you are scheduled for surgery, it is recommended to cease use for seven days before a general anaesthetic under the supervision of your health care practitioner.
+If you are scheduled for surgery, it is recommended to cease use for seven days before a general anesthetic under the supervision of your health care practitioner.